3 Days in Amsterdam Itinerary| Amsterdam City Break Travel Guide

 Seated right behind or in front of the Rijksmuseum and where the iAmsterdam sign use to be (depending on which direction you are coming from) is the Van Gogh Museum.

-The museum is home to many of Van Gogh’s best artworks and a biography of his life uniquely laid out in chronological order, from his earliest works to the last.
+The Van Gogh Museum is one of the most popular tourist destinations in Amsterdam.
+The museum is home to many of Vincent Van Gogh best artworks and a biography of his life uniquely laid out in chronological order, from his earliest works to the last.

 If you have already visited the Rijksmuseum and iAmsterdam sign, then the Van Gogh Museum is another excellent place to see in Amsterdam.
 Get your tickets here for the Van Gogh Museum.